evroom/MMM-MPlayer/README.md

 A MagicMirror module that uses MPlayer to display rtsp streams

 ## Project Status
-This module is still under development.<br>
+This module is working, but still under development.
-It might not work, can show incorrect results, etc.

 ## Installation of mplayer
 ### Verify if mplayer is already installed